 Non-synthetic oil is the traditional engine oil, and is less “clean” than synthetic versions which have been engineered to have fewer impurities, however it is not “bad” for your car.

-- Cheaper than synthetic or blended options
+- Cheaper than synthetic engine oil

 - A good budget option